estuary/flow/site/docs/reference/Connectors/capture-connectors/salesforce-real-time.md

 4. Follow the [Salesforce Web Server Flow](https://help.salesforce.com/s/articleView?id=sf.remoteaccess_oauth_web_server_flow.htm&type=5).
 The final POST response will include your refresh token.

 ## Configuration

-You configure connectors either in the Flow web app, or by directly editing the Flow specification file.
+You configure connectors either in the Flow web app, or by directly editing the catalog specification file.
 See [connectors](../../../concepts/connectors.md#using-connectors) to learn more about using connectors.
-The values and specification sample below provide configuration details specific to the batch Salesforce source connector.
+The values and specification sample below provide configuration details specific to the real-time Salesforce source connector.

 ### Properties